superlinked/VectorHub/docs/use_cases/multi_agent_rag.md

 Let's look at an implementation of multi-agent RAG, and then explore in more depth the range of possible optimizations made possible by multi-agent RAG.

-## Example with Autogen library : https://github.com/microsoft/autogen
+## Example with Autogen library: https://github.com/microsoft/autogen

-1. AssistantAgent : They are given a name, a system message, and a configuration object (llm_config).
+1. AssistantAgent: They are given a name, a system message, and a configuration object (llm_config).
 The system message is a string that describes the role of the agent.
 The llm_config object is a dictionary that contains functions for the agent to perform its role.

 2. user_proxy is an instance of UserProxyAgent.
 It is given a name and several configuration options.
 The is_termination_msg option is a function that determines when the user wants to terminate the conversation.
 The human_input_mode option is set to "NEVER", which means the agent will never ask for input from a human.
 The max_consecutive_auto_reply option is set to 10, which means the agent will automatically reply to up to 10 consecutive messages without input from a human.
 The code_execution_config option is a dictionary that contains configuration options for executing code.